Burning of Jaffna Public Library: Background

-The library was built in many stages starting from 1933, from a modest beginning as a private collection.
+The library was built in many stages starting from 1933, from a modest beginning as a private collection of philanthropist and linguist scholar K. M. Chellappah.
 Soon, with the help of primarily local citizens, it became a full-fledged library.
 The library also became a repository of archival material written in palm leaf manuscripts, original copies of regionally important historic documents in the contested political history of Sri Lanka and newspapers that were published hundreds of years ago in the Jaffna peninsula.
 It thus became a place of historic and symbolic importance to all Sri Lankans.

 Eventually, the first major wing of the library was opened in 1959 by then Jaffna mayor Alfred Duraiappah.
 The architect of the Indo-Saracenic style building was S. Narasimhan from Madras, India.
 Prominent Indian librarian S.R.
 Ranganathan served as an advisor to ensure that the library was built to international standards.
 The library became the pride of the local people as even researchers from India and other countries began to use it for their research purposes.